thoera/nba_all_stars/README.md

 Thanks to our web scraping we now have 25 more variables to dive a little deeper.
 Those features are mostly *per game* statistics and not *career* statistics so it's easier to have a fair comparison between players.

-Let's start by a correlation matrix: a usefull tool to find some relations in the data.
+Let's start with a correlation matrix: a usefull tool to find some relations in the data.

 ![heatmap.png](/plots/heatmap.png)